Airbus says engine makers understand need for production increases

-PARIS Engine makers recognise that further production rate increases on single-aisle planes are a matter of "when", not "if," the chief operating officer of Airbus (AIR.PA) said on Wednesday.
+PARIS Engine makers recognize that further production rate increases on single-aisle planes are a matter of "when", not "if," the chief operating officer of Airbus (AIR.PA) said on Wednesday.

 "I don't think any of the engine manufacturers doubt for one minute what the market requires," Tom Williams said at the Paris Airshow.